Easy Steps Of Growing Lime Trees In Pots

-The lime tree, also known as the Australian blood lime tree, is a hybrid between a red finger lime and a mandarin, giving it its red-orange color.
-In actuality, it is primarily crimson or burgundy in hue; however it does occasionally become a classic lime green tint.
+The lime tree, also known as the Australian blood lime tree, is a hybrid between a red finger lime and a mandarin, giving it its red-orange colour.
+In actuality, it is primarily crimson or burgundy in hue; however, it occasionally becomes a classic lime green tint.

 Blood limes are cultivated on medium-sized trees with thorns and are usually found in nurseries across Australia.
 These limes have only been around since 2004, yet they are on their way to becoming ready for export outside of Australia.
 This lime tree variety is commonly used as an ornamental or decorative tree, with smaller fruits than conventional lime.